laurenpenn/Website/plugins/addthis/readme.txt

 == Upgrade Notice ==
+= 2.4.3 =
+Fixed admin console bug for non-administrators.

 = 2.4.1 =
-Bug Fixes
+Bug fixes.

 = 2.4.0 =
-Better Performance and improved UI
+Better performance and improved UI.

 = 2.3.2 =
-New option for opting out of copy text tracking
+New option for opting out of copy text tracking.

 = 2.3.0 =
-Improve the Settings interface and add Google Analytics Integration
+Improve the Settings interface and add Google Analytics integration.

 = 2.2.1 =
-Add 3.2 compatability
+Add 3.2 compatability.

 = 2.2.0 =
-More Customization options
+More customization options.

 = 2.1.0 =
-More Features, More Filters, More Social Goodness
+More features, more filters, more social goodness.

 = 2.0.5 =
-Force service codes to be lowercase and, if opting out of clickback tracking, set config to force opting out
+Force service codes to be lowercase and, if opting out of clickback tracking, set config to force opting out.

 = 2.0.4 =
-Fix conflict with other plugins and other bug fixes
+Fix conflict with other plugins and other bug fixes.

 = 2.0.3 =
-Still work in themes that don't have wp_head and wp_footer
+Still work in themes that don't have wp_head and wp_footer.

 = 2.0.2 =
-Bug Fixes, enhanced customization
+Bug fixes, enhanced customization.

 = 2.0.1 =
-Bug Fixes, more filters, small tweak to options
+Bug fixes, more filters, small tweak to options.

 = 2.0.0 =
 More and better options for sharing widgets.
 Redesigned analytics dashboard widget and interface.